SAOR: Single-View Articulated Object Reconstruction: Additional Implementation Details

 \subsection{Training}

-We trained the Bird and Horse models from scratch.
-Each was trained for 500 epochs.
-In the first 100 epochs we only learn deformation, and then enable articulation afterward.
-In the case of other non-horse quadrupeds, we finetune models for about 200 epochs starting from the horse model.
+In our experiments, we trained two different models: SAOR-101 and SAOR-Birds.
+The bird model is trained from scratch on CUB~\cite{CUB} for 500 epochs.
+In the first 100 epochs we only learn deformation, and then enable articulation afterwards.

+The SAOR-101 model is trained in two steps.
+We first train the model using only Horse data from LSUN~\cite{yu2015lsun} then finetune it on all 101 animal categories downloaded from the iNaturalist website~\cite{iNatWeb}.
+In a similar fashion to the SAOR-Birds model, we only learn deformation in the first 100 epochs, then allow articulation for about 300 epochs on horse data.
+Finally, fine-tune the model on all categories on iNaturalist data for 150 epochs.
 We utilize Adam~\cite{kingma2014adam} with a fixed learning rate for optimizing our networks.
-We present all the hyperparameters in Table~\ref{tab:hyperparams}.
+We note the hyperparameters used in Table~\ref{tab:hyperparams}.

 Our simplified swap loss leads to easy hyper-parameter selection compared to Unicorn~\cite{monnier2022share}.
 For instance, in their swap loss term, the following parameters need to be decided: i) feature bank size, ii) minimum and maximum viewpoint difference, and iii) number of bins to divide samples in the feature bank depending on the viewpoint.
 Moreover, they need to do multistage training where they increase the latent dimensions for the shape and texture codes to obtain similar shapes during training.
 Here the number of stages and the dimension of latent codes in each stage are also hyperparameters.
 In our method, we eliminated all of these hyperparameters.
-Moreover, as we do not use all of the hypotheses cameras to estimate loss during a forward pass as in \cite{wu2022magicpony} and as a result of our simplified swap loss, model training is six times faster than Unicorn, as they use six cameras during training, for the same number of epochs.
+Moreover, as we do not use all of the hypotheses cameras to estimate loss during a forward pass as in~\cite{wu2022magicpony} and as a result of our simplified swap loss, model training is six times faster than Unicorn, as they use six cameras during training, for the same number of epochs.